Words To Live By

 Artificial Infancy Maturing at Exponential Rate

-I’ve been following the use of A.I. in generating prompt-inspired images for awhile now, and it appears the number one hot topic is morality.
-If the A.I. engines aren’t well versed regarding the difference between copyright infringement and Creative Commons licensing then everything that gets created, by anyone, anywhere, is subject to continuous lawsuits.
+I’ve been following the use of A.I. for generating prompt-inspired images for awhile now, and it appears the number one hot topic is morality.
+If the A.I. engines aren’t well versed in differentiating the difference between copyright infringement and Creative Commons licensing then everything that gets created, by anyone, anywhere, is subject to continuous lawsuits.
+I guess that’s good for the lawyers, but it’s already inflicting irreparable damage to creators of all types.

 Luckily so far most folks realize this, and it’s been brought to the attention of A.I. developers in droves every day of the week.
 Over time I’m planning on “reporting” on A.I.’s progress in not only the legal sense, but more importantly how it’s changing the very nature of how we approach many tasks, including it’s impression on the art world.
+We have entered a darker world where crossing plagiarism’s fine line is muddier now more than ever in recorded history.

 Blog Rebrand

-For 2023 I’ve branded my blog as “Precursor Design & Research Blog,” more fondly known as “Precursor.”
-The name was inspired by the nature of many of my posts.
-I enjoy looking forward to what lies ahead by delving into the past.
 Sometimes the most rewarding method is to look to the past or how my daughter likes to put it: “let’s go fast! backwards.”
 Don’t fret.
 This isn’t another sequel, requel, prequel or the like.
 This is how I carry on the Blockbuster motto: “be kind, rewind.”

-I’ll be exploring logotype and identity evolution of some major brands as well as my own.
-The five design sets I’ve chosen are: ABC, KIA, Turner Broadcasting, Burger King, and Vinson Studio(s).
+The five design sets I’ve chosen are ABC, KIA, and Turner.
 I’ll be posting it fairly soon so be on the lookout for it.

 Superman Thing